Skip to main content

 Conservation And Sustainability

 Conservation priorities include preventing further drainage of the upper Pripyat wetlands, maintaining the natural flooding regime, and protecting breeding populations of threatened wetland bird species.
 The peatlands represent significant carbon stores whose drainage would release substantial greenhouse gases.
 Climate change monitoring tracks potential impacts on the wetland hydrology.
-The park advocates for landscape-scale conservation of the entire Polissya wetland system, recognizing that the ecological integrity of the protected areas depends on water management decisions made far beyond their boundaries.
+The park advocates for landscape-scale conservation of the entire Polissya wetland system, recognising that the ecological integrity of the protected areas depends on water management decisions made far beyond their boundaries.

 Visitor Ratings